 Unreasonable Women provides specialized design & management services for companies who wish to deliver better product and service experiences to women and girls.
 Contact us to help you:

 Create content about feminism, technology, safety, and women at work

 Run design and discovery workshops with your target customers

 Develop and launch new products catered towards women

 SARAH KRASLEY (@sarahkrasley) is the Founder and Principal of Unreasonable Women.
 She’s worked at the convergence of design, business, manufacturing, and sustainability for over a decade with companies in manufacturing, fashion, music, energy, and advertising.
 Her specialties include: technology product development, creative business strategy, trend mapping, market research, and storytelling.

 Sarah loves cooking, traveling, and laughing with gusto.
-She is happiest practicing her burgeoning Bangla with Bangladeshi garment factory workers and New York City cab drivers, dunking fabrics in natural dyes, practicing tai chi on the Highline, and listening intently to people.
+She is happiest practicing her burgeoning Bangla with Bangladeshi garment factory workers and NYC cab drivers, wear-testing X Swimwear suits (aka perfecting her crawl stroke), practicing tai chi, and listening intently to people.
 More about Sarah here.